-Here are three things to keep top of mind:
+Here are three things to keep at the top of your mind:

-1) Continually Attract and Retain the Best Talent Possible:
+1) Continually Attract and Retain the Best Possible Talent:

 2) Engage Team Members via Mobile, User-friendly Tools: